Dalton Dog Bite Lawyer

 Personal injury cases often involve negotiations.
 Generally, your attorney will work with the at-fault party’s insurance to determine a settlement amount.
 However, if insurance isn’t involved, they’ll work directly with the other party or their legal representative.

 Emotions can run high during the negotiation process.
-With this in mind, it’s best to trust negotiations with an experienced attorney who won’t let personal feelings or desires cloud their judgment.
+With this in mind, it’s wise to trust negotiations to an experienced attorney who can remain objective and focused on your legal interests.

 Can Dog Owners Be Guilty of Negligence?